RileyXX/TMDB-Trakt-Syncer/README.md

 ![Demo](https://i.imgur.com/5LI04O2.png)

 ## Sponsorships, Donations, and Custom Projects:
-Like my scripts?
-Become a [sponsor](https://github.com/sponsors/RileyXX) and support my projects!
+If you find my scripts helpful, you can become a [sponsor](https://github.com/sponsors/RileyXX) and support my projects!
 If you need help with a project, open an issue, and I'll do my best to assist you.
 For other inquiries and custom projects, you can contact me on [Twitter](https://twitter.com/RileyxBell).

 #### More Donation Options:
 - Cashapp: `$rileyxx`